 The growing tourism and industry sectors have attracted many people to come to live in Nha Trang.
 Although the families who migrate here dream of a better life, the majority end up living in informal settlements among the urban poor.
 Children who live in these circumstances face many hardships; many have lost parental care and many more are at risk of losing it unless they are provided with support.
 Most of the children who come into our care show signs of malnutrition and are in need of medical attention, especially regarding vaccinations.

-Human trafficking is an issue throughout Vietnam, including in the province of Khanh Hoa.
+Human trafficking is a problem throughout Vietnam and the province of Khanh Hoa is no exception.
 Most of those trafficked, especially women and girls, end up being forced to work as prostitutes.

 What we do in Nha Trang